Board of Directors

 David is a certified public accountant, a certified insolvency and restructuring advisor, and a certified turnaround professional.
 He received a Bachelor's degree in economics, management, and accounting from Albion College in Michigan.
 He is an active member of the American Bankruptcy Institute, the Association of Insolvency & Restructuring Advisors, and the Turnaround Management Association, where he has lectured on successful strategies for cross-border restructurings and "Out of Court" restructuring strategies.
 He was named to Turnaround & Workouts' 2011 Restructuring Professionals to Watch.
 In 2012, he was the recipient of Futures and Options' Dream Big award and now is a member of its Board of Directors.

-Roopesh Shah is a Managing Director and Global Head of Goldman Sachs' Restructuring Finance and Advisory Group, based in New York.
-Mr. Shah joined Goldman Sachs in 2006, prior to which he held roles with Miller Buckfire & Co. and Wasserstein Perella & Co.
+Roopesh Shah is a Senior Managing Director in Evercore's Restructuring & Debt Advisory Group, based in New York.
+Mr. Shah joined Evercore in 2017, prior to which he held roles with Goldman Sachs, Miller Buckfire & Co. and Wasserstein Perella & Co.

 Mr. Shah specializes in complex distressed financing, M&A and advisory situations, both in-court and out-of-court.
 Mr. Shah is a frequent speaker on restructuring, M&A and related topics.
 Mr. Shah is also a Board member of Her Justice, a non-profit organization that provides free legal services for low-income women and children who are victims of domestic abuse.